 All of our derivative instruments are issued to manage the price risk attributable to our expected natural gas, NGLs and oil production.
 While there is risk that the financial benefit of rising natural gas, NGLs and oil prices may not be captured, we believe the benefits of stable and predictable cash flow are more important.
 Among these benefits are more efficient utilization of existing personnel and planning for future staff additions, the flexibility to enter into long-term projects requiring substantial committed capital, smoother and more efficient execution of our ongoing development drilling and production enhancement programs, more consistent returns on invested capital and better access to bank and other capital markets.
-All unsettled derivative instruments are recorded in the accompanying consolidated balance sheets as either an asset or a liability measured at its fair value.
-In most cases, our derivatives are reflected on our consolidated balance sheets on a net basis by brokerage firm, when they are governed by master netting agreements.
-Changes in a derivative's fair value are recognized in earnings unless specific hedge accounting criteria are met.
+All unsettled derivative instruments are recorded in the accompanying consolidated balance sheets as either an asset or a liability measured at their fair value.
+In most cases, our derivative's fair value are recognized in earnings unless specific hedge accounting criteria are met.
 Cash flows from derivative contract settlements are reflected in operating activities in the accompanying consolidated statements of cash flows.

 Effective March 1, 2013, we elected to discontinue hedge accounting prospectively.
 For more information, see Note 10.
 The effective portions of the discontinued deferred hedges as of March 1, 2013 were included in accumulated other comprehensive income ("AOCI") and were transferred to earnings during the same periods in which the forecasted transactions were recognized in earnings.
 During 2014, the remaining AOCI hedging gains were transferred to earnings.
 Since discontinuing hedge accounting, all realized and unrealized gains and losses on derivatives are accounted for using the mark-to-market accounting method.
-We recognize all unrealized and realized gains and losses related to these contracts in each period in derivative fair value in the accompanying consolidated statements of income.
-At times, we have also entered into basis swap agreements, which do not qualify for hedge accounting and are marked to market.
-The price we receive for our gas production can be more or less than the NYMEX price because of adjustments for delivery location ("basis"), relative quality and other factors; therefore, we have entered into basis swap agreements that effectively fix our basis adjustments.
+We recognize all unrealized gains and losses related to these contracts in each period in derivative fair value in the accompanying consolidated statements of operations.
+At times, we have also entered into basis swap agreements.
+The price we receive for our natural gas production can be more or less than the NYMEX price because of adjustments for delivery location ("basis"), relative quality and other factors; therefore, we have entered into natural gas basis swap agreements that effectively fix our basis adjustments.
+We have also entered into propane basis swaps which lock in the differential between Mont Belvieu and international propane indexes.

 From time to time, we may enter into derivative contracts and pay or receive premium payments at the inception of the derivative contract which represent the fair value of the contract at its inception.
 These amounts would be included within the net derivative asset or liability on our consolidated balance sheets.
-The amounts paid or received for derivative premiums reduce or increase the amounts of gains and losses that are recorded in the earnings each period as the derivative contracts settle.
+The amounts paid or received for derivative premiums reduce or increase the amount of gains and losses that are recorded in the earnings each period as the derivative contracts settle.
 We have not acquired any hedges through a business combination and have not modified any existing derivative contracts.